 The typical migraine headache is throbbing or pulsating, and often is associated with nausea and changes in vision.
 While many migraines are severe, not all severe headaches are migraines, and some migraines can be quite mild.
 Two-thirds of people who get migraines are women, probably because of the influence of hormones.
 Migraines also tend to run in families.

 Despite years of research, scientists do not know exactly why migraines occur.
 The pain of migraines almost certainly results from swelling in blood vessels and nerves that surround the brain.
 This swelling probably is triggered by changes in brain chemicals and electrical activity in a primitive part of the brain known as the brain stem.
 The brain chemical serotonin appears to play an important role in this process as it does in other conditions, including depression and eating disorders.

 Not all migraine headaches can be prevented.
-However, identifying your headache triggers can help to reduce the frequency and severity of migraine attacks.
+However, identifying your migraine triggers can help to reduce the frequency and severity of migraine attacks.
 Common migraine triggers include:

 - Caffeine (either using too much or suddenly cutting back on regular use)

 - Certain foods and beverages, including those that contain tyramine (aged cheeses and meats, fermented beverages), sulfites (preserved foods, wines) and monosodium glutamate (MSG), a common flavor enhancer